Symptoms include a discharge from the penis or vagina and painful or more frequent urination.

 In newborns, complications from chlamydial infection include

-In most cases, doctors diagnose chlamydial infections by doing tests that detect the bacteria’s unique genetic material (DNA).
+In most cases, doctors diagnose chlamydia by doing tests that detect the bacteria’s unique genetic material (DNA).
 Usually, a sample of the discharge from the penis or cervix is used.
 Sometimes women are asked to use a swab to obtain a sample from their vagina.
 For some types of these tests, a urine sample can be used.
 If a urine sample can be used, people can avoid the discomfort of having a swab inserted into the penis or having a pelvic examination to obtain a sample.

 If doctors suspect infection of the throat or rectum, samples from those sites may be tested.

 Gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, or throat, or the membranes that cover... read more , which is often also present, can be diagnosed using the same sample.
 Blood tests to check for human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
 If untreated, it can cause... read more and syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
 It can occur in three stages of symptoms, separated by periods of apparent good health.
 Syphilis... read more may also be done.

 Because chlamydia is so common and because many infected women have no symptoms, tests to screen for chlamydia are recommended for certain sexually active people.